Skip to main content

 1. Separation Anxiety

-If your dog is always on their worst behavior when you aren't around, you could be dealing with separation anxiety.
-Dogs with separation anxiety become emotionally upset when separated from their pet parents.
-Some dogs may even attempt to escape from your home in an effort to go find you, injuring themselves in the process.
+There are a couple of common reasons your dog may destroy the house or attempt to break out of their crate when you aren’t home: they’re bored, they aren’t fully house-trained or they may have separation anxiety.
+Dogs with separation anxiety may become distressed when separated from their pet parents and may even attempt to escape from your home in an effort to go find you, potentially injuring themselves in the process.

-Signs of separation anxiety in a dog usually include several problematic behaviors that only occur when you aren't home, including:3
+Signs of separation anxiety in a dog usually include several problematic behaviors that typically occur when you aren’t home, including:

 • Destructive chewing